python/cpython/Doc/library/ctypes.rst

 .. data:: pythonapi
    :noindex:

-   An instance of :class:`PyDLL` that exposes Python C api functions as attributes.
-   Note that all these functions are assumed to return C ``int``, which is of course not always the truth, so you have to assign the correct :attr:`restype` attribute to use these functions.
+   An instance of :class:`PyDLL` that exposes Python C API functions as attributes.
+Note that all these functions are assumed to return C :ctype:`int`, which is of course not always the truth, so you have to assign the correct :attr:`restype` attribute to use these functions.

 .. _ctypes-foreign-functions: